rsa17826/vex-plus-plus/readme.md

 - **sticky floor**: makes the player not be able to jump while in contact with this and also prevents the player from regaining cyote time

+  - scalable
+  - rotatable
   - **settings**:
     - **attachesToThings**

 - **arrow**: points at things; can be rotated

+  - rotatable
   - **settings**:
     - **attachesToThings**

-- **conveyer**: moves things on top of it to the left and momentum persists for a short time after leaving this block. works on pushable box, bomb and player.
+- **conveyer**: moves things on top of it in the direction of the arrows and momentum persists for a short time after leaving this block. works on pushable box, bomb and player, works both vertically and horizontally.

+  - rotatable
+  - scalable
   - **settings**:

-- **conveyer**: moves things on top of it to the right and momentum persists for a short time after leaving this block. works on pushable box, bomb and player.

-  - **settings**:

 - **oneway**: like a block in the direction it is facing and like air in all other directions.

+  - rotatable
+  - scalable
   - **settings**:

 - **gravity rotator**: rotates gravity to face the direction of it points. is triggered by player/bomb/pushable box entering it.

+  - rotatable
+  - scalable
   - **settings**:

 - **floor button**: when pressed by player/bomb/pushable box, toggles off all button deactivated walls that have the same buttonId as this. the button deactivated wall is reenabled when all buttons of the corisponding buttonId are depressed.

   - **settings**: